openshift-kni/cnf-features-deploy/ztp/gitops-subscriptions/argocd/example/image-based-upgrades/README.md

 ### Prerequisites

+* Advanced Cluster Management (ACM) 2.10+
-Before using the IBU examples, ensure that the following namespaces have been created:
+* Before using the IBU examples, ensure that the following namespaces have been created:
   - `ztp-common`: The root policy will be created in this namespace.
 If you use another name for the `common` namespace, please remember to update the `example-oadp-policy.yaml` policy.
   - `openshift-adp`: The ConfigMap containing the related OpenShift API for Data Protection (OADP) Custom Resources (CRs) will be copied to this namespace on the applicable spoke cluster(s).

 ### Setup ArgoCD Application